BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Get the reader involved

 The Design Guide is a set of recommended solutions and practices based on our research that should encourage self-sufficient thinking and creativity.
-Motivate people to think critically and inspire them to come up with their
+Motivate people to think critically and inspire them to come up with their own solutions.

 #### Show, don’t tell

+When it's possible, try to provide an example or a visual instead of highly-technical explanation.
 Feel free to reference other software using screenshots.
 Remember to indicate the product and version.
 Focus on what you like about them instead of what you don't like.

 #### Use the right medium